demahom11ramo/react-take-home-test/README.md

 yarn dev
 ```

-## Development

-This project uses:
-- React for the UI
-- TypeScript for type safety
-- Vite as the build tool
-- Tailwind CSS for styling

 ## Building for Production

-To create a production build:

 ```bash
 npm run build
 # or
 yarn build
 ```

+## License

+This project is licensed under the MIT License.